Exxon Mobil Corporation Logo

-It is immediately striking that the Exxon Mobil Corporation logo from different years is almost identical, despite the difference in periods.
+It is immediately striking that the Exxon Mobil Corporation logos from different years are almost identical, despite the differences in periods.
 It is red and austere, with the originally placed “X,” of which there are two in the name.
-And the designers used both glyphs to get a high dynamic emblem.
+And the designers used both glyphs to create a high-dynamic emblem.

 Exxon Mobil Corporation: Brand overview